x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-Ks is the spring constant and Kd is the dampening constant; therefore, they are
+Ks is the elastic spring parameter and Kd is the spring damping
-two opposing forces that come into effect when the jello hits the ground or the
+parameter; therefore, they are two forces that come into effect
+when the jello hits the ground or the surface of any object
+(total force = elastic force + damping force).
-surface of any object.
-Through trial and error (and the help of Alex/Joe), I utilized values from 2000.0-10000.0 for Ks, and much lower values ranging from
+Through trial and error (and the help of Alex/Joe), I utilized
+values from 2000.0-10000.0 for Ks, and much lower values
-1.0-5.0 for the Kd values.
+ranging from 1.0-5.0 for the Kd values to make a fairly
+realistic jellocube simulation.
 ~~~